 These resources can provide useful guidance for using Indigenous methodologies and doing research in partnership with Indigenous peoples and communities:

 These resources can provide useful guidance for doing research in partnership with indigenous peoples and communities in an ethical way.
-For more information and resources, please see the RDC Research Ethics Board website.
+For more information and resources, please see the Red Deer Polytechnic Research Ethics Board website.

 Walking Together: Applying OCAP® to College Research in Central Alberta, is a Social Sciences and Humanities Research Council of Canada-funded Knowledge Synthesis project conducted by Krista Robson (Research Ethics Board), Michelle Edwards Thomson (Library Information Common and Research Common) and Vickie Cardinal-Widmark and Lloyd Desjarlais (Indigenous Student Services).
 The project involved a scoping review of academic, government and community knowledge about the role of institutional Research Ethics Boards in advising both Indigenous and non-Indigenous academic researchers working with Indigenous individuals and communities in Central Alberta on the OCAP® Principles (ownership, control, access, possession).
 The results of a thematic analysis of the literature were validated through a consultation process with local organizations, researchers and other college research offices.